UniTS: A Universal Time Series Analysis Framework Powered by Self-Supervised Representation Learning: Introduction

 \section{Introduction}

 Machine learning methods have achieved high performance in many time series analysis tasks, such as classification, forecasting, and anomaly detection\cite{sktime,tslearn,vldb22-ad-evaluation}.
 However, existing learning-based time series analysis algorithms still face challenges in real-world scenarios.
 First, the real-world time series data are usually partially labeled due to the high cost or the lack of knowledge for labeling, while the supervised machine learning techniques require adequate labels to perform well.
-Second, a common problem in practical applications is the domain shift, i.e., the data distributions between the training datasets and the data encountered when deploying the models are different, which makes the models difficult to generalize.
-The last but not least, while there are many task- and domain-specific approaches, it is an open question to determine appropriate methods for a given application (dataset).
+Second, a common problem in practical applications is the domain shift, i.e., the distributions between the training data samples and the data encountered when deploying the models are different, which makes the models difficult to generalize.
+Last but not least, while there are many task- and domain-specific approaches, it is an open question to determine appropriate methods for a given application (a.k.a. analysis task and dataset).

-\textbf{Contributions.} To deal with the above issues, in this paper, we propose \texttt{UniTS}, a novel framework for universal time series analysis.
-Our idea is to perform self-supervised pre-training using the unlabeled data to get unified time series representations, which are more independent of the tasks (e.g. classification or anomaly detection) and domains (i.e., data distributions).
-Next, the models can be learned for arbitrary analysis tasks by appending an output module upon the representations and then fine-tuning the model parameters.
-Compared to traditional machine learning pipelines that learn end-to-end models from scratch for specific tasks and domains, the \texttt{UniTS} framework has several advantages.
+\textbf{\underline{Contributions}.} To deal with the above issues, in this paper, we propose \texttt{UniTS}, a novel universal framework for time series analysis.
+Our idea is to first perform self-supervised pre-training using the unlabeled data to get unified time series representations, which are more independent of the tasks (e.g. classification or anomaly detection) and domains (i.e., data distributions).
+Next, the models are learned for arbitrary analysis tasks by appending an output module upon the representations and then fine-tuning the model parameters. \textbf{\textit{Compared to traditional machine learning pipelines that learn end-to-end models from scratch for specific tasks and domains, the \texttt{UniTS} framework has several advantages.}}